 daemons(0)

-# Set client URL for remote servers to dial into (using zero wildcard)
+# Set host URL for remote daemons to dial into

 # Reset to zero